 Few healthcare procedures today are more controversial and scrutinized than acupuncture.
-Many medical professionals and grateful patients swear by it, while others continue to question its efficacy and the science behind its practice.
+Many medical professionals and grateful patients swear by it, while others continue to question its efficacy and the science of acupuncture.
+In this article we will share some information and science that will help you understand its role in medicine as a whole.

 A virtually painless procedure that involves placing thin needles in the skin at key places in the body, acupuncture originated in China and has been in use for more than 3,000 years.
 Just because something is ancient doesn't mean it's effective, of course, but in acupuncture's case it means we have a long history of well-documented use to look at.